Last Updated on

 Insurance policy costs will vary based on factors like the size and value of the property, the business’ location, and the number of employees.
 To get an accurate idea of potential insurance costs, request quotes from multiple providers.
 Then, compare those quotes while looking at factors like premiums, coverage limits and exclusions, and deductibles.

-Depending on the size of a B&B, it may be necessary to hire multiple staff.
+Most B&B owners do all the work themselves, but depending on the size of a B&B or the owners interest in doing all the work, it may be necessary to hire multiple staff.
 According to PayScale, the following are average hourly incomes for B&B staff:

 - Innkeeper: $14